 The bust of the philosopher Metrodorus is a copy of a Hellenistic original dating from the Hadrianic period (AD 117-138).
 More than twenty copies of this philosopher exist.
-This one was sculptured for a private individual or as part of the decoration of a gymnasium or a library.
+This one was sculptured for a private individual or as part of a gymnasium or library decoration.
 According to the Greek manner of representing Greek philosophers, a himation covers his left shoulder leaving the chest uncovered.
 Metrodorus, a native of Lampsacus on the eastern side of the Hellespont in the northern Troad, was a disciple and close friend of Epicurus, whom he followed to Athens when the latter founded his famous “Garden” (κῆπος; kêpos) just outside Athens, between the Dipylon Gate and the Academy (Cicero, De Finibus 5.1.3).
-His works, know from the biographer of ancient Greek philosophers Diogenes Laërtius (3rd century AD), were immensely popular in the Roman period and were widely read until the Severan period.
+His works, known thanks to the biographer of ancient Greek philosophers Diogenes Laërtius (3rd century AD), were immensely popular in the Roman period and were widely read until the Severan period.

 “Look back over the past, with its changing empires that rose and fell, and you foresee the future too.”
 Marcus Aurelius, Meditations

 The kosmetai (or gymnasiarches), the officials who were responsible for the intellectual and physical education of the epheboi in the Athenian gymnasia in the Roman period, are observers of this ideal conversation.
-This allegorical concentration symbolises the traditional paideia (education) of ancient Athens that included such subjects as gymnastics, grammar, rhetoric, music, mathematics, geography, natural history, and philosophy.
+This allegorical concentration symbolises ancient Athens’s traditional paideia (education) that included such subjects as gymnastics, grammar, rhetoric, music, mathematics, geography, natural history, and philosophy.
 All the kosmetai portraits date back to the 2nd and 3rd centuries AD (cat.
 Nos.
 21-53).
-Some resemble older portraits of Greek philosophers of the 4th and 3rd century BC.
+Some resemble older portraits of Greek philosophers from the 4th and 3rd centuries BC.
 Here, they stand as guardians of the traditional Greek education in the Imperial period.

 The kosmetai sculptures were all discovered in 1861 during excavations conducted at the site of the former Byzantine church of Agios Demetrios Katiphoris in the vicinity of the current Kyrristou street in Plaka.
 They were found inserted in the 3rd century AD Herulian city wall as spolia.
 References to the Diogeneion Gymnasium in some of the honorary inscriptions led archaeologists to the hypothesis that they came from the gymnasium of Diogenes Euergetes, an Athenian general who liberated Athens, Piraeus, Salamis and Attica from Macedonian control in 229 BC.
 In Athens, the first gymnasia were established in the 6th century BC.
 The three traditional gymnasia were the Akademia, the Lykeion, and the Kynosarges.
 They were located in spacious areas outside the city walls and surrounded by trees in a natural setting.
 During the Hellenistic period, two more gymnasia, the Diogeneion and the Ptolemaion, were founded in the heart of the ancient city.

 Portraits of kosmetai were set up inside the gymnasia.
-In Hellenistic times, these were made of bronze but after the early Imperial period, the erection of bronze honorary statues was followed by marble statues.
+In Hellenistic times, these were made of bronze, but after the early Imperial period, the erection of bronze honorary statues was followed by marble statues.
 Of the 33 heads on display in the Athens National Archaeological Museum, only four belong with certainty to portraits of kosmetai.
 These are herms on which an honorary inscription is engraved, often in verse, on the shaft.
 It seems that the herm format became particularly popular during the 2nd century AD, especially for representations of intellectuals.
-The remaining 26 portraits could belong to kosmetai or to other officials of the Gymnasium.
+The remaining 26 portraits could belong to kosmetai or other Gymnasium officials.